 Pros

-Top-notch attractions and entertainment.
-With world-famous national parks, popular beaches, numerous renowned wine regions, theme parks, thriving tech hubs, destination ski resorts, and cities famous for food, shopping, and entertainment, there’s always something to do and never a shortage of day trips to take in California.
+With world-famous national parks, popular beaches, renowned wine regions, theme parks, thriving tech hubs, destination ski resorts, as well as cities famous for food, shopping, and entertainment, there’s always something to do and never a shortage of day trips to take in California.
 From Napa Valley to Lake Tahoe to Palm Springs, there are entertainment opportunities and activities galore in California.

-All the natural beauty.
-From the breathtaking waterfalls of Yosemite to the towering, majestic Sequoias of Calaveras Big Trees State Park, there’s no shortage of natural wonder and beauty in California.
-In fact, this great state boasts a whopping nine National Parks and close to 300 State Parks.
-The sunsets in Southern California are some of the prettiest in the nation, and driving along the coast on highway 1 is as breathtaking a scene as one could imagine.
+From the breathtaking waterfalls of Yosemite to the majestic Sequoias of Calaveras Big Trees State Park, there’s no shortage of natural wonders in California.
+This great state boasts nine National Parks and about 300 State Parks.
+The sunsets in Southern California are some of the prettiest in the nation.
+Also, driving along the coast on Highway 1 is as breathtaking a scene as one could imagine.

 Cons

-The high cost of living.
 As most are well aware, the cost of living in most of California is high.
-Typically, high housing prices are seen in metropolitan areas where the job market is thriving (think the Bay area and Silicon Valley) or in posh beachside communities such as Carmel or Santa Monica.
+Typically, high housing prices are seen in metropolitan areas where the job market is thriving (think the Bay area and Silicon Valley) or in beachside communities such as Carmel or Santa Monica.
 Luckily for retirees, being a distance from a thriving job market isn’t a dealbreaker, and there are plenty of beautiful communities that are still affordable.
 But there’s no way around it, California is one of the most expensive states to live in.

-The high population density.
-There are plenty of rural areas left in California, particularly in the Mideastern areas of the state and up north.
+There are plenty of rural areas left in California, particularly in the mideastern areas of the state and up north.
 But when you get near the metropolitan areas, the traffic and crowds are undeniable.
-California remains the most populous state in the country with a 2019 estimated population of 39.5 million people—about 12 percent of the U.S. population.
+California remains the most populous state in the country with a 2019 estimated population of 39.5 million people—about 12% of the U.S. population.

 California Taxes